On this page

 - macOS: in the Application Support folder of your app

 You can configure a realm to automatically synchronize data between many devices that each have their own local copy of the data.
-Synced realms use a different configuration than local-only realms and require a MongoDB Realm app to handle the synchronization process.
+Synced realms use a different configuration than local-only realms and require an Atlas App Services backend to handle the synchronization process.

 Applications can always create, modify, and delete synced realm objects locally, even when offline.
 Whenever a network connection is available, the Realm SDK opens a connection to an application server and syncs changes to and from other clients.
-The Realm sync protocol and server-side operational transforms guarantee that all fully synced instances of a realm see exactly the same data, even if some changes occurred offline and/or were received out of order.
+The Atlas Device Sync protocol and server-side operational transforms guarantee that all fully synced instances of a realm see exactly the same data, even if some changes occurred offline and/or were received out of order.